What is the Cash Envelope System (CES)?

 There is a huge risk that you may overspend when using a credit card, because card spending is painless – you don’t see your hard-earned cash being used up.
 On the other hand, handing over the cold cash from your CE makes you really aware of your diminishing amount of cash, and so greatly reduces your risk of overspending.

 #5.
-Your budgeting decisions more real and concrete
+Your budgeting decisions become more real and concrete

 Applying the CES makes your budgeting decisions more real and concrete, compared with just using a spreadsheet or table.